30 Adjectives to Describe a Voice (with Meanings & Examples)

 High

-Meaning: at the upper range of sounds, opposite of low.
+Meaning: at the upper range of sounds.

 High-pitched